Reading Company: Major named passenger trains

-Heritage unit
+Heritage units

 As a part of Norfolk Southern's 30th anniversary in 2012, the company painted 20 new locomotives into predecessor schemes.
 NS #1067, an EMD SD70ACe locomotive, was painted into the Bee Line Service paint scheme of the Reading.
+In 2023, it received a fresh coating of paint.

+In 2024, SEPTA unveiled two Silverliner IV heritage units, to celebrate the cars' 50th Anniversary.
+Numbers 280 and 293 were selected as two ex-Reading cars which were stripped bare and put back into their 1974 as-delivered Reading Company look.

 Company officers

 The presidents of the Reading Company were: